Lirieels/Online-Purchases-Prediction-ML/README.md

 This option lets you load trained models and predict the results using those models with the provided dataset.

+### Results

+Some of the models that were trained had the following results:

+The file "Random_Forest_Model_20230527084125.sav" was trained using 1000 as the random state and the estimators.
+The model was trained using the dataset where the zero rows were removed and Label Encoding were applied.

+The accuracy score that this model had was 0.96.

+The file "K_Nearest_Neighbors_Model_20230527085032.sav" was trained using 800 neighbors and the dataset was normalized before the model was trained.

+The accuracy score that this model had was 0.85.
+We see that we have no improvement from the models of Sample one and Sample Two.

 # Project

 The project will be developed using Python.